 |Enclosure protection rating||IP55||IP55|

 |Communication||CAN 2.0 B||CAN 2.0 B|

 |Operating mode||Single or 3 phase||Single or 3 phase|

 |Temperature range||-10°C to 45°C||-10°C to 45°C|

 LG Chem RESU Price

-The cost of the LG Chem RESU series will depend on the storage system you choose, your address, and your choice of installer.
-As a general guide, LG Chem RESU 48V batteries cost about $4,500 for the small 3.3kWh system, $6,500 for the medium 6.5kWh, $8,800 for the large 10kWh battery, and about $10,500 for the larger 13kWh 48V battery.
+The cost of the LG Chem RESU series will depend on the storage system you choose, your address, and your choice of solar installer.
+As a general guide, LG Chem RESU 48V batteries cost anywhere from $5,300 to $10,500, but these prices may vary depending on which installation company you choose.